Cooking your Cocker Spaniel's meals

 This homemade dog food recipe is yours, so don't be afraid to mix up the ingredients a little and use alternative veggies!

 If you prefer your dog's meal to be less 'wet' you can reduce the liquid while it's in the pan by turning up the heat and boiling it off.
 Alternatively, you can add an extra potato and mash into the dish to thicken up the gravy.

 Max loves this dish and can always tell when I'm cooking it for him!

-It smells delicious and out of all the homemade dog food recipes he's tasted, I believe this is probably his other favorite (yes, he has 2 recipes that he really loves - this one and savory minced chicken!)
+It smells delicious and out of all the homemade dog food recipes he's tasted, I believe this is probably his other favourite (yes, he has 2 recipes that he really loves - this one and savoury minced chicken!)

 I have deliberately left the amounts of offal and rice blank because it often depends on how much offal I can get from our local butcher and how much I'm making.